ethandpark/frostpunk-tutorial/README.md

 # Experimental Tutorial

-Animation, while not required for a website, is something that can help make a site have that extra *flair* that draws a user in and keeps them scrolling.
-You can spend hours upon hours creating a beautiful layout with stunning images and designing a sharp typography design, all in the pursuit of making a website look great.
-Animations are what help it *feel* great.
+Animation is something that can help make a site have some extra *flair* that draws a user in and keeps them scrolling.
+Static websites are great, don't misunderstand.
+You can spend hours upon hours creating a beautiful layout with stunning images and a sharp typography design, all in the pursuit of making a website look great.
+Animations, however, are what help it *feel* great.

-Here, I am going to show you how to make two different elements for a website with compelling (and cool) animations - a parallax image header and a timeline that reveals its contents after the user scrolls onto them.
+Here, I am going to show you how to make two different elements for a website with compelling (and cool) animations - a parallax image header and a timeline that fades-in its contents after the user scrolls onto them.
-This tutorial does assume basic understanding of HTML/CSS and Javascript, so assuming you at least know your way around the basics, let's get started.
+This tutorial does assume basic understanding of HTML/CSS and Javascript.
+So, assuming you at least know your way around the basics, let's get started.

 <div align="center">
   <img src="https://cdn.acodez.in/wp-content/uploads/2018/01/Website-Animation-When-and-How-to-Use-It.png" />